 Faculty-Led Semester Programs

 St. Olaf faculty members organize and lead semester-long programs.
-The Global Semester is offered annually during fall semester plus Interim and Environmental Science in Australia is offered every other year during the spring semester.
+The Global Semester is offered annually during fall semester and Environmental Science in Australia and New Zealand is offered every other year during the spring semester.
 See International and Off-Campus Studies website for course details and general education requirements that the courses fulfill.

-History 257: Themes in Ancient Graeco-Roman and Islamic-Egyptian History
+History GL 257 Themes in Ancient Graeco-Roman and Islamic-Egyptian History

 Lectures, discussions, and extensive field trips provide understanding of significant developments and themes in Egypt’s ancient and medieval past with emphasis on dynastic Coptic and Islamic periods.
 Field trips include a visit to Luxor.
 Counts toward major.

-The course introduces students to varied religious traditions of India through lectures, discussions, and excursions.
-Religious scholars from India at Madras Christian College and Henry Martyn Institute provide the background for an understanding of the views, traditions, and contemporary practices of the dominant religious expressions in India, including Hinduism, Christianity, Islam, and Indian perspectives on religious pluralism and interfaith dialogue.
+The several religious traditions of India are introduced through lectures, discussions, and excursions.
+Religious scholars from India provide the background for an understanding of the assumptions, views, nature, traditions and contemporary practices of the dominant religious expressions in India.
+Particular attention is given to Hinduism and to Indian responses to religious pluralism.
 Counts toward major.